A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

 \juanrrr{Second, we have evaluated the suitability of the UPMEM PIM system for accelerating sequence alignment algorithms, such as \emph{Needleman-Wunsch} (\emph{NW})~\cite{needleman1970general}, \emph{Smith-Waterman-Gotoh} (\emph{SWG})~\cite{gotoh1982improved}, GenASM~\cite{cali2020genasm}, and the \emph{wavefront algorithm} (\emph{WFA})~\cite{marco2021fast}, which is currently the state-of-the-art gap-affine pairwise alignment algorithm.
-Our recent work~\cite{diab2022framework, diab2022high} introduces a framework for PIM-based sequence alignment, where the host CPU dispatches a large number of sequence pairs across the DPUs available in the PIM system.
-In each DPU, we assign different sequence pairs to different PIM threads, which perform the alignments.
-Our framework supports NW, SWG, GenASM, WFA, and \emph{WFA-adaptive} (a heuristic variant of WFA)~\cite{marco2021fast}.
-Each of these algorithms has alternate implementations that manage the UPMEM memory hierarchy (i.e., MRAM and WRAM) differently and are suitable for different read lengths.}
+Our recent work~\gfv{\cite{diab2023framework,diab2022high,diab2023repo}} introduces a framework for PIM-based sequence alignment, where the host CPU dispatches a large number of sequence pairs across the DPUs available in the PIM system.
+In each DPU, we assign different sequence pairs to different PIM threads, which perform the alignments \omv{in parallel}.
+Our framework\gf{, whose source code is available at \url{https://github.com/CMU-SAFARI/alignment-in-memory},} supports NW, SWG, GenASM, WFA, and \emph{WFA-adaptive} (a heuristic variant of WFA)~\cite{marco2021fast}.
+Each of these algorithms has alternate implementations that manage the UPMEM memory hierarchy (i.e., MRAM and WRAM) differently and are suitable for different read lengths.} \omv{Our extensive experimental evaluations show that the UPMEM PIM system can accelerate these sequence alignment algorithms by 1.8$\times$--28$\times$ (over CPUs) and 1.2$\times$--2.7$\times$ (over GPUs)~\cite{diab2023framework}.
+Our very recent work, BIMSA~\omvi{\cite{10.1093/bioinformatics/btae631,alonso2024bimsa}}, demonstrates that further algorithmic implementation optimizations of the WFA~\cite{marco2021fast} and BiWFA algorithms~\cite{marco2023optimal} lead to even larger performance improvements with the UPMEM system over state-of-the-art processor-centric implementations~\cite{10.1093/bioinformatics/btae631,alonso2024bimsa}.}